jakobhviid/BigDataCourseExercises/lectures/05/exercises.md

 # Lecture 05 - Distributed Data Processing and Distributed Databases

+If your name is Tobias and you don't tell me you read this message during the exercise hours then you owe the instructors a beer.

 ## Exercises

 Please open issues [here](https://github.com/jakobhviid/BigDataCourseExercises/issues) if you encounter unclear information or experience bugs in our examples!